flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 ## Updating unit tests in plugin example app

-If your plugin has native XCTests, you may need to update them to work with Swift Package Manager if one of the following is true:
+If your plugin has native XCTests, you might need to update them to work with Swift Package Manager if one of the following is true:

 * You're using a CocoaPod dependency for the test.
-* Your plugin is explicitly set to `type: .dynamic` in its Package.swift file.
+* Your plugin is explicitly set to `type: .dynamic` in its `Package.swift` file.

 To update your unit tests: